Specifying Daily Schedule

 To create a daily schedule for the backup policy, at the Schedule step of the wizard, do the following:

-- In the Daily schedule window, select hours when the backup policy must create cloud-native snapshots and image-level backups.
+- In the Daily schedule window, select hours when the backup policy will create cloud-native snapshots and image-level backups.
+Use the Run at drop-down list to choose whether you want the backup policy to run every day, on weekdays (Monday through Friday) or on specific days.

 Veeam Backup for Microsoft Azure does not create image-level backups independently from cloud-native snapshots.
 That is why when you select hours for image-level backups, the same hours are automatically selected for cloud-native snapshots.
 To learn how Veeam Backup for Microsoft Azure performs backup, see How Backup Works.